Ceyron/Ceyron/README.md

 💬 My favorite quote: "The best time to plant a tree was 20 years ago.
 The second best time is now."

-💵 These are organizations I donate to yearly:
+💵 These are organizations I donate to regularly:
 * [NumFOCUS](https://numfocus.org/donate): This Non-Profit supports many open source projects like Scikit-learn, NumPy, Scipy, Julia etc.
 * [Wikipedia](https://donate.wikimedia.org): Wikipedia is amazing.
-Where would I be without it.
+Where would I be without it?
+* [Signal](https://signal.org/donate/): The privacy-first alternative to WhatsApp with very little compromises.
+* [OpenReview](https://openreview.net/donate): Keeping reviews and rebuttals visible after paper releases creates trust and context.